 - A non-High School version of this gets lampshaded and subverted (surprise, surprise) in Making Money.
 Pucci Lavish attempts to make an impressive entrance to rain on Moist von Lipwig's parade, and Moist can clearly see what effect she's trying for, with her menacing bodyguards parting the crowd so she can sweep forward in her regal gown with her little dogs at her heel, but she's underestimated just how thick the crowd would be, and it's physically incapable of parting for her at the necessary speed for her to "sweep" in properly.
 It gets worse for her when Moist spectacularly turns the tables on her attempt to discredit him, and she ends up making a complete fool of herself while getting Moist a lot of free publicity.
 The encounter ends with her demonstrating that however untalented she may be when it comes to "majestically sweeping in", she more than makes up for it with her expertise in the "flouncing off in a huff" department.

-- Occurred in an episode of Hannah Montana.
-Once the Alpha Bitch made her grand exit out of the cafeteria, everyone else in the cafeteria thunders out after her.
+- Occurs in an episode of Hannah Montana.
+Once the Alpha Bitch makes her grand exit out of the cafeteria, everyone else in the cafeteria thunders out after her.

 - Alisha from Misfits gets one of these moments, only it's in a nightclub not high school.
 Plus the scene was interspersed with shots of her having sex with several of the guys who step aside to let her pass.